costinm/costinm.github.io/_posts/2024-12-01-well-known-github.md

 ---
 layout: post
-title: Github and well-known
+title: Github pages as Bsky handle
 order: 10
 type: markdown
-overview: How to use well-known in github
+overview: How to use a [user].github.io as Bsky handle.
 ---

-Experimenting with github and atproto.
-Since each github user has a github.io domain - it would seem natural to use it as a handle in Bsky, in particular for a 'professional' profile and with relatively strong identity.
+I'm experimenting with github and atproto.
+Since each github user has a github.io domain - it would seem natural to use it as a handle in Bsky, in particular for a 'professional' profile and with relatively strong identity/verification.

+The github profiles are associated with organizations, there is some vetting before getting permissions in mainstream projects - and some reputation that can be to some extent used in establishing trust.
+There are of course plenty of fake profiles and malicious actors - but still a bit better trust than a random name.

-This is even more useful for project accounts.
+This is even more useful for popular github projects.

+What seems required is adding a .well-known/atproto-did in the [USER].github.io repo, and configuring Github pages to preserve it.

 Adding the .well-known/ directory to a github repo didn't work initially.
 The github.io site is published with Jekyll (usually), and adding to _config.yaml 'include' didn't seem to help.
 However, [this site](https://github.com/wojtek-kalicinski/wojtek-kalicinski.github.io) suggests `include [".well-known"]` - I was trying the list and without quotes - and it did the trick.